-NOBOs: Fill in the voting instruction form you received with this package and carefully follow the instructions provided.
-You can send your voting instructions by phone or by mail or through the internet.

-OBOs: Sign and date the voting instruction form your intermediary sends to you, and follow the instructions for returning the form.
+- •NOBOs: Fill in the voting instruction form you received with this package and carefully follow the instructions provided.
+You can send your voting instructions by phone or by mail or through the internet. - •OBOs: Sign and date the voting instruction form your intermediary sends to you, and follow the instructions for returning the form.
 Your intermediary is responsible for properly executing your voting instructions.

-If you are a non-registered shareholder and would like additional information or assistance in completing your voting instruction form or in obtaining the required information to submit your vote on the matters to be dealt with at the meeting, you may contact Kingsdale Shareholder Services toll-free at 1-877-659-1825, or by email at contactus@kingsdaleshareholder.com.
+If you are a non-registered shareholder and would like additional information or assistance in completing your voting instruction form or in obtaining the required information to submit your vote on the matters to be dealt with at the Meeting, you may contact Kingsdale Shareholder Services by telephone at 1-877-659-1825, toll-free in North America or call collect at 416-867-2272 outside of North America or by e-mail at contactus@kingsdaleshareholder.com.